 Our curriculum is continually evolving to include current information and up-to-date, evidence-based research in the field.
-Most importantly, our curriculum is vastly enriched by the many experiences and stories shared by parents in our classes over the last twenty-five years.
+Most importantly, our curriculum is vastly enriched by the many experiences and stories shared by parents in our classes over the last twenty-six years.

 This public website is intended to provide general information about issues related to parental separation and divorce.
 None of the information contained in this website can replace well-informed knowledge of your own child and family, nor can it replace the professional opinion of an informed mental health professional, mediator and/or lawyer.
 In addition, our resource links are provided for general information without implying endorsement or recommendation.